 Adding a vintage-style coronet above the bed will give the space grandeur, too, but the swathes of fabric will take it from stately to cozy, too – just what you want in a bedroom.

 15. Combine with a bold primary for kids' rooms

-Children's bedrooms are perfect for a white colour scheme – easy to keep the walls clean, and so simple to brighten up with the odd splash of bold colour, whether in painted mouldings or in furniture or bedding.
+Looking for a winning kids' room idea?
+Children's bedrooms are perfect for a white color scheme – easy to keep the walls clean, and so simple to brighten up with the odd splash of bold color, whether in painted moldings or in furniture or bedding.

 16. Paint an exposed brick wall

 If you are lucky enough to be blessed with an exposed brick wall in you bedroom, try painting it white.
 The texture of the brick will add load of interest to an otherwise all white bedroom.

 If your bedroom doesn't come with a conveniently already exposed brick wall, you can create on yourself, with time and patience, just have a read of our guide to exposed brick walls to learn how.

 17. Soften the look of a white bedroom with pastels and cream